 Today, you have tons of websites to store your files.
 You don’t even need to shell out any hard cash to do so, most of these services are free, and some offer free as well as paid features.
 The best part about these file sharing sites is that they are robust, secure and provide the functionality to share files across various social media channels.
 You can easily store your files and send the links to your contacts.

-Here are the Best File Sharing Sites
+14 Best File Sharing Sites to Use Now

 The look and feel of Dropbox feel quite similar to Google Drive, but it is much simplistic and refined.
 The basic account provides 2 GB of free space, which you can extend by inviting your friends to join the service, installing the Mailbox app for iOS or Android, and installing third-party apps that Dropbox provides from time to time.
 The Pro version of this file sharing website starts at 8 pounds a month, with 1 TB of storage.